yanchenglee98/tp/docs/UserGuide.md

 This command helps you to edit the room configuration.

-Does your hall have room number 1 to 10 which is different from the default room number 1 to 20?
+Does your hall have room number from 1 to 10 which is different from the default room number from 1 to 20?
 Fret not!
 You can edit it by using this command.
 Suppose that it has the following details:

 Parameters | Details
 ---------- | -------